prysmaticlabs/prysm/README.md

 ## Contributing
 ### Branches
-Prysm maintains two permanent branches:

-* [master](https://github.com/prysmaticlabs/prysm/tree/master): This points to the latest stable release.
-It is ideal for most users.
-* [develop](https://github.com/prysmaticlabs/prysm/tree/develop): This is used for development, it contains the latest PRs.
+Prysm maintains a single persistent branch named `develop`, which is the default branch for our git repository.
+This branch is the target for Pull Requests and always contains the latest merged PRs planned for the next release.
 Developers should base their PRs on this branch.

+Our releases are cut from `develop` by tagging commits with semantic version numbers.
+The latest stable release can be found on the [release page](https://github.com/prysmaticlabs/prysm/releases/).

 ### Guide
 Want to get involved?
 Check out our [Contribution Guide](https://docs.prylabs.network/docs/contribute/contribution-guidelines/) to learn more!